Matei207/game/README.md

 ## Features

-* Exciting battle royale snake killing frenzy to get your blood pumping
+* Exciting battle royale snake killing frenzy to get your blood pumping.
+* You get to kill your friends in an 8-bit digital free-for-all arena.
-* You can put in walls (if you want to be hated by everyone)
+* You can put in walls (if you want to be hated by everyone).
-* Original snake sounds
+* Original snake sounds!

 ## Getting Started / Manual